IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/azure-aro.md

 The ARO cluster is deployed by using the Terraform in combination with the Azure Resource Manager (ARM) template.

-When deploying ARO, you can partially configure the domain name by setting the `openshift.subdomain_name` attribute.
+When deploying ARO, you can configure the domain name by setting the `openshift.domain_name` attribute.
 The resulting domain name is managed by Azure, and it must be unique across all ARO instances deployed in Azure.
 Both the API and Ingress urls are set to be public in the template, so they can be resolved by external clients.

 ## Acquire an Red Hat OpenShift pull secret